mrcook/kindlegen-dockerfile/README.md

 ## Build the Container

+There are different ways to run Docker on macOS, but I use `colima`:

+    colima start

-First, build the Docker image:
+Then build the Docker image:

     docker build -t kindlegen .